metta-systems/libsss/doc/spec.md

 #### 3.2.5 INITIATOR MESSAGE packet format

-Responder and Initiator message packets differ only in the kind of short term key and direction of encryption of the box.
+Responder and initiator message packets differ only in the kind of short term key and direction of encryption of the box.
 Each side sends packets with their own short-term public key as identifier.

 ```
+ofs : sz   : description
 0   : 8    : magic
 8   : 32   : initiator short-term public key C'
 40  : 8    : compressed nonce
 48  : 16+M : box C'->S' containing:
+    : ofs  : sz  :
-              0 : M : message
+    : 0    : M   : message
 TOTAL: 64+M bytes
 ```